 Your Afternoon Nap

 But for the general public, says Youdim, naps are a useful way to trap up on lost hours of shut-eye.
-“Sleep is like a nutrient, and getting sufficient of it is crucial.
+“Sleep is like a nutrient, and getting sufficient is crucial.
 It’s better to get it at the same time as you may than by no means,” she says.

 Skipping Your Breast Self-Exam

 For years, fitness corporations advised ladies to perform a monthly breast self-exam to feel for breast tissue modifications.
-But in 2015, the American Cancer Society up to date its guidelines to the nation that breast self-checks are no longer encouraged.
+But in 2015, the American Cancer Society updated its guidelines to the nation that breast self-checks are no longer encouraged.
 The American College of Obstetricians and Gynecologists and the American College of Physicians have additionally stopped recommending them for average-risk ladies.
 It may be tough for girls to recognize what they’re feeling all through a self-examination, says Ana María López, MD, MPH, a scientific oncologist at Jefferson University Hospitals and past president of the American College of Physicians.
 “In the research, we just don’t see a clear gain—we don’t locate the disorder earlier or diagnose cancers in a higher way,” says López.
-In fact, two studies found that girls who did self-exams had extra false positives, which caused more biopsies than girls who didn’t.
+Two studies found that girls who did self-exams had extra false positives, which caused more biopsies than girls who didn’t.

 Mindless Screen Time

-Sitting has been dubbed the brand new smoking, with hyperlinks to obesity and other fitness issues—mainly when TV is involved.
+Sitting has been dubbed the brand-new smoking, with hyperlinks to obesity and other fitness issues—mainly when TV is involved.
 And spending lots of time on social media has been associated with mental fitness and sleep problems.